tractatus1889/research/README.md

 - Otherwise, call plan_next_research() which produces a query and selects a Researcher to conduct research on that query, given all the research collected so far.
-- Given this Researcher and query, call researcher.do_research(question, query, research_so_far) and add its output Research into the list of Research done so far.
+- Given this Researcher and query, call researcher.do_research(question, query) and add its output Research into the list of Research done so far.
   - For example, in the case of WikipediaResearcher, the query can be the name of the Wikipedia article that we want to research, and do_research() can extract all sentences that are relevant to the question from the article.